The Light Brahma chicken is a beautiful bird with a fascinating history, unique characteristics, and an easy-to-care-for temperament.

 Caring for Light Brahma roosters and hens is similar, but there are a few differences to keep in mind.
 Roosters are larger and more aggressive than hens, so they need more space and a separate area to roost at night.

 They also require more protein in their diet, as they burn more calories during mating and fighting.
-Hens, on the other hand, require more calcium in their diet to support egg production.
+Hens, on the other hand, require a diet rich in calcium to support egg production.

 Breeding Light Brahmas – Tips and Techniques